- Stroll through Quito, a UNESCO World Heritage Site

 - Stand on both hemispheres at the same time at the Middle of the World

 - See giant Galapagos Tortoises in the highlands of Santa Cruz Island

-- Snorkel at pristine beaches
+- Snorkel through clear waters and relax on pristine beaches

 - Visit two uninhabited islands and see endemic species

 |Day 2||Take a City Tour & Visit Mitad del Mundo||Quito|

 |Day 3||Fly to Santa Cruz Island & Tour Charles Darwin Station||Puerto Ayora|

 |Day 4||Day Trip to an Uninhabited Island||Puerto Ayora|

 |Day 5||Go on a Boat Tour Around the Islands||Puerto Ayora|